$66 Find Cheap Flights from the United Kingdom to Italy

 • What is the cheapest time of day to fly to Italy?

-The cheapest time of day to fly to Italy is generally at night, when retur flights cost $187 on average.
-Morning departures are around 16% cheaper than evening flights, on average.
-The most expensive time of day to fly to Italy is generally in the afternoon, which is peak travel time and where the average cost of a ticket is $307.
+The cheapest time of day to fly to Italy is generally at night, when retur flights cost $189 on average.
+On average, there is no price difference when choosing to fly in the morning or the evening on this flight route.
+The most expensive time of day to fly to Italy is generally in the morning, which is peak travel time and where the average cost of a ticket is $271.

 Top tips for finding a cheap flight out of the United Kingdom